• Skip to primary navigation

 I needed to stay calm and think fast.
 What could I make for dinner?
 Then it came to me.

-When I bought the turkey, I had also purchased some thin sliced chicken for later in the week.
+When I bought the pork, I had also purchased some thin sliced chicken for later in the week.
 I did have something to make.

 And, fortunately, my stovetop was still working.

-I put the turkey breast into the freezer and decided to make a chicken stir-fry instead.
+I put the pork into the freezer and decided to make a chicken stir-fry instead.
 Voilà!
 This easy paleo chicken with baby spinach and mini sweet peppers was born.

 Here’s how easy it is to make this stir-fry recipe.